 A specialized type of sequencing is scorwriting, which is the use of a computer program to produce professional-grade musical scores.
 Scorewriters like Finale and Sebilius—two of the most common brands of notations software—are specialized sequencers that employ traditional musical notation in their interfaces.
 If you are interested in composing or arranging, then it’d be wise to learn one of these programs.

 Multitrack recording is a method of capturing sound that allows multiple performances to be combined to make one, cohesive sound.
 Multitrack recording, or multitracking for short, entails recording different audio channels onto separate tracks.

 The first step is to use microphones (and other transducers) to convert musical sound vibrations into electricity.
 Next, the electronic audio is captured using an analog or digital multitrack recorder.
 Last, the captured music is finalized as a single audio file called a master track.

-Mixing is the process of balancing individual audio tracks stored on a multitrack recorder; Mastering is any further adjustment made to the master track
+Mixing is the process of balancing individual audio tracks stored on a multitrack recorder; Mastering is any further adjustment made to the master track.

 The master is usually a computer file containing audio in stereo.
-This means that master tracks are two-track audio files.
+This means that most master tracks are two-track audio files.
 They are meant for commercial consumption.
 Spotify, Soundcloud, Apple Music, Amazon Music, and every other song aggregator on Earth, host stereo audio files that have been produced through mixing and mastering.

 There is much overlap between multitrack recording and sequencing.
 In fact, the two activities routinely overlap when making music.
 Most modern productions are combinations of microphone-captured sound, sampled sound, and synthesized sound.